consideRatio/default-hub-homepage/README.md

    ```bash
    git push <remote> 2i2c-staging
    ```

+2. Go to the [infrastructure repository](https://github.com/2i2c-org/infrastructure) and update the 2i2c staging hub config to track this new branch (if not already).

+   Follow the example at https://infrastructure.2i2c.org/en/latest/howto/features/login-page.html about how to set the `jupyterhub.custom.homepage.gitRepoBranch` config.

+   Open a PR against that repo with the changes if any.

-3. It should take around 5min to see your changes on the staging hub at `https://staging.pilot.2i2c.cloud`.
+3. It should take around 5min to see your changes on the staging hub at `https://staging.pilot.2i2c.cloud` after the PR against the infrastructure repository has been merged.

-4. After you've checked that everything works, merge the `2i2c-staging` branch into master and the changes will be deployed to the other hubs too after around 5min.
+4. After you've checked that everything works, merge the `2i2c-staging` branch into the main branch of this repository if you want the changes to be deployed to the other hubs too after around 5min.

 5. Delete the remote staging branch, either from the GitHub GUI, or using: